RMITLibrary/design-system/content/components-simple/accordions.md

 <!-- END Code -->
 <h2>Transcript</h2>
 <p>The transcript variant is only ever used as one item in isolation, supporting either a piece of video or image content.
 Currently, the transcript width maches the video or image width.
 Text within the transcript accordion is presented in font size small.</p>
 <p>More information is available both on the <a href="../../components-complex/images">Images</a> and <a href="../../components-complex/video">Video</a> pages.
-An example of the transcript accordion and the code is presented below.</p>
+An example of the transcript accordion and the code is presented below.
+Note that the bottom border is provided by the wrapper classes rather than the transcript itself.</p>
 <!-- START video -->
 <div class="video-wrapper">
     <div class="responsive-video"><iframe src="https://www.youtube.com/embed/U5LBp4E-zWU" frameborder="0" allowfullscreen=""></iframe></div>